-Motorola XT1030 and XT1080 visit the FCC with Verizon-friendly 4G LTEAlex Wagner - Deputy Managing Editor, News Desk
+Motorola XT1030 and XT1080 visit the FCC with Verizon-friendly 4G LTEAlex Wagner - Editorial Director of News and Content

 Motorola has released a number of devices on Verizon in recent years, including the original DROID and the DROID RAZR HD, and now it looks like the two companies may be teaming up on a couple more pieces of hardware.
 Two Motorola handsets with the model numbers XT1030 and XT1080 recently passed through the FCC, complete with CDMA, GSM and WCDMA connectivity.
 There's also support for LTE bands 4 and 13 included, which just so happen to be Verizon's preferred flavors of 4G.